 This provides a snapshot of the number of vacancies open at the time of reporting relative to total budgeted FTEs at the utility.
 It is a useful measure to track the overall health of an organization by monitoring trends in the organization's operations and the market in general.
-The average vacancy rate is calculated by taking the number of vacant budgeted positions divided by the total number of budgeted positions in the organization.
+The average vacancy rate is calculated as follows: